YiLi225/Import_PDF_Word_Python/README.md

 4. Sample_File_PDF_Image.pdf: PDF file with scanned-in images, which is publicly accessible for free, and the direct download is http://www.a-pdf.com/ocr/index.htm

-Disclaimer: all the sample files aforementioned are used for demonstration purpose only.
+Disclaimer: all the sample files aforementioned are used for Python code demonstration purpose only.